alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2021-03-15-how-to-write-an-aws-cli-script-part-i-patterns.md

 }
 ```

-##### Pattern C - Using readarray aka mapfile
+##### Pattern C - Using readarray aka mapfile - Bash 4

-Another way to load the array is to use the Bash 4 feature `readarray`.
+Or, I could load the array using the Bash 4 feature `readarray`.
 This command has an alternative name, `mapfile`.
-To use this pattern:
+To refactor to use this pattern:

 ```bash
 describe_key_pairs() {